ACHMartin/seastar_project/README.md

 ### 2.2 Execute the processor

-In the terminal window opened in the **seastar_project** directory enter the follwing command:
+In the terminal window opened in the **seastar_project** directory enter the following command:

 ```
 >>> python master_processor.py